aol/cyclops/readme.md

 React and the *Streams Api*

 It is possible to reuse the internal SimpleReact ExecutorService for JDK 8 parallelStreams.
 SimpleReact uses a ForkJoinPool as the ExecutorService by default, and to reuse the ExecutorService with parallelStreams it must be a ForkJoinPool - so if you want to supply your own make sure it is also a ForkJoinPool.
+The easiest way to do this is via the submitAndBlock method.

-A mechamism to share ExecutorServices is provided via the *collectResults* method, this collects the results from the current active tasks, and clients are given the full range of SimpleReact blocking options.
-The results will then be provided to a function provided by client code when the *submit* is called.
+*Detailed Explanation* A mechanism to share the SimpleReact ExecutorService with JDK Parallel Streams is provided via the *collectResults* method.
+NB This will only actually share the ExecutorService if it is an instance of ForkJoinPool (limitation imposed on JDK side).
+This method collects the results from the current active tasks, and clients are given the full range of SimpleReact blocking options.
+The results will then be made available to a user provided function when the *submit* method is called.
+The submit method will ensure that the user function is executed in such a way that the SimpleReact ExecutorService will also be used by ParallelStreams.
+It does this by submiting the user function & results to the ForkJoinPool and ParallelStreams has been written in such away to resuse any ForkJoinPool it is executed inside.

 A way to merge all these steps into a single method is also provided (submitAndBlock).
-The easiest way to do this is via the submitAndBlock method

 Example :